Title & Meta Description Checker

 - •Both: Ensure uniqueness for every page

-Title & Description Optimization Guide
+Title & Description Optimization

 The title tag is one of the most important on-page SEO elements.
 It tells both users and search engines what your page is about.
 A good title can significantly improve your rankings and click-through rate (CTR).